 Drivetrain: A 293-horsepower V6 that’s connected to a six-speed automatic transmission is your only choice.

-What’s it going to be: selecting a fully loaded top-of-the-line Sonata or an Azera that arrives already in that state in its base form?
-Given that both Hyundai models are closely matched in size, passenger/cargo volume and price, the difference could boil down to engine choice.
-The Sonata has only four-cylinder engines available — albeit reasonably powerful and fuel-efficient ones — while the Azera comes standard with a 293-horspower V6 that’s connected to a six-speed automatic transmission.
-Other pluses in the Azera’s favor include the attractive upscale design and its impressive level of standard content.
-There’s also the $1,250 reduction in base price (to $31,900 from $33,150, including destination charges) that Hyundai recently instituted.
-For that money you get dual-zone climate control, a leather-covered interior, a rearview camera and heated front seats with 10-way power driver’s seat.
-Moving up to the Azera Limited adds a 12-way power driver’s seat with power-extending cushion, eight-inch touch-screen navigation system, heated rear seats and a 14-speaker “Logic 7″ surround-sound audio system.
-Options for the Limited trim level only encompass a panorama glass roof, manual side- and power rear-window sunshades, rear parking assist and 19-inch wheels (18s are standard).
+Full-on luxury-ness at reasonable price is what drives Hyundai Equus and Genesis sedans and the Azera also fits into that mold, perfectly.
+The Azera is based on the Sonata platform and is closely aligned with that car in size and passenger/cargo volume.
+However the Sonata has only four-cylinder engines available — albeit reasonably powerful and fuel-efficient ones — while the Azera comes standard with a 293-horspower V6 that’s connected to a six-speed automatic transmission.
+Other pluses in the Azera’s favor include the attractive upscale design (that was refreshed for the 2015 model year) and its impressive level of standard content.
+For about $35,000 you get dual-zone climate control, a leather-covered interior, a rearview camera and heated front seats with 10-way power driver’s chair.
+For 2015, Hyundai bolstered the base model by adding features that were previously exclusive to the Limited.
+They included a navigation system with eight-inch touch-screen, upgraded telematics and WiFi capability (with subscription).
+The Limited’s content now consists a 12-way power driver’s seat with power extending cushion, heated rear seats and a 14-speaker “Logic 7” surround-sound audio.
+You can also order a panorama glass roof, manual side- and power rear-window sunshades, rear parking assist and 19-inch wheels (18s are standard).
 As for safety, Azera comes with nine airbags, including a driver’s knee cushion.